cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 Notice that the `resources_prefix` parameter is set to "cloudify" so that all resources provisioned during this guide are prefixed for easy identification.

-For more information on the different management environment structures, please refer to

-For more information see the [Openstack Manager Reference](reference-openstack-manager.html).
+For more information on the different management environment structures, please refer to [Openstack Manager Reference](reference-openstack-manager.html).

 {% endtabcontent %}

 {% tabcontent SoftLayer %}

+{%note title=Note%}
+The Softlayer IaaS plugin is a feature of the commercial version of Cloudify.
+For more information, [go pro](/goPro.html).
+{%endnote%}

 This blueprint defines quite a few input parameters we need to fill out.